 Contributor: Erin Bampton RN, MN

 Erin is a member of the Simon Fraser GNABC Chapter.
 Erin recently published her thesis work in two journals: Canadian Journal of Public Health and the Elsevier Preventive Medicine Reports

-Everyone is welcome to contribute literature to be posted on this website.
+All current GNABC members are welcome to contribute literature to be posted on this website.

 Examples of literature would include articles, viewpoints, letters, book reviews, anecdotes, or images.

 Please send contributions to Cathy Farrow, GNABC Media Chair via email.

 Submitted by Lorrie Brown, R.N., BSN, MA, District Nursing Officer, British Columbia Interior District, Veterans Affairs Canada

 Members of the Royal Canadian Legion salute the cenotaph after laying their wreaths on Remembrance Day 2009 at Canadian Forces Base Esquimalt.
 Photo courtesy of Department of National Defence.

 Veterans Affairs Canada (VAC) is a department of the Government of Canada which exists to repay the nation’s debt of gratitude to those whose courageous efforts have given us a legacy of peace and freedom, and have contributed to our growth as a nation.

 VAC provides services to a highly diverse clientele which reflects the remarkable breadth of Canada’s contributions to world peace.
 Our clients include Veterans of both World Wars and the Korean War, along with modern Veterans and our allies.
 We also serve certain civilians who are entitled to benefits because of their wartime services, released RCMP members with service-related injuries, and survivors and dependants of these groups.